AyushSingh1722/Extending-the-context-length-of-Large-Language-Models./README.md

 ## Contact

-For any questions or inquiries related to this project, please contact [Ayush Singh] at [ayushsingh@iisc.ac.in].
+For any questions or inquiries related to this project, please contact me at ayushsingh@iisc.ac.in.

 Happy coding and extending context length in language models!